raustin9/Envy-Rendering-Engine/README.md

 ## Current Example Effects:
 1. Normal Mapping: on the planet in the background
 2. Gausian Blur: On the sun (it is hard to tell on the sun, so you can render your own object to see it better)
-3. Environment Mapping: Cube map \[still in progress]
+3. Environment Mapping: Cube map (Sky Box)

 ## Usage
 This is an API that is used to create complex graphical scenes with much more ease than using WebGL itself.